Disability support: Work Psychology Team

 Attract new customers

 Having a diverse workforce, including employing people with disabilities, can help you attract disabled customers and potentially a large revenue stream.
 Employees with a disability can help you look at things from a fresh perspective, develop empathy for customers’ needs, and gain a better understanding of what they value in a business or brand.
-When your business and its products and services are accessible, you are able to appeal to a much larger and much more diverse audience and customer base.
+When your business and its products and services are accessible, you can appeal to a much larger and much more diverse audience and customer base.

 Procurement opportunities